 Online Math Academy

 If you do not meet the standard admission criteria, you may be considered for conditional admission based on the successful completion of our Online Math Academy.
 Students must be invited to the OMA to be eligible to participate.

 Home School Students

 If the educator is creating his or her own transcript, it must be notarized.
-Please itemize each course with the grade earned by academic year.
+Please itemize each course with the grade earned by academic year and include a grade point average.
 In addition, please state when the student will complete all required courses.
 SAT or ACT results must also be provided.